 Championing Data Privacy & Protection to Enhance Consumer Trust

 Data Privacy & Protection Day (DpD) recognizes the first data privacy directive signed on January 28, 1981.
-Today DpD is 'celebrated' as Data Protection Day internationally and as Data Privacy Day in the United States, recognizing the importance of data protection and responsible privacy practices.
-DpD is an international series of events bringing together public and private sector experts who provide prescriptive and actionable advice about data privacy and protection to the business community.
+Today DpD is 'celebrated' as Data Protection Day internationally, (Data Protection Day in the US), recognizing the importance of data protection and adoption of responsible privacy practices.
 This year marks the 9th year OTA continued its international leadership in raising privacy and security awareness via hosting educational town halls, hands-on workshops and networking events.
+History of Data Protection Day

-Supporting DpD, OTA publishes several the annual Cyber Incident & Breach Readiness Guide, Privacy and related tools to aid organizations in enhancing the protection of their data and being prepared for a data loss incident.
+Supporting DpD, OTA publishes the annual Cyber Incident & Breach Readiness Guide, promoting security standards, responsible privacy practices and related tools to aid organizations in enhancing the protection of their data and being prepared for a data loss incident.
 Reflecting the evolution of cybercrime beyond the traditional breach, the 2017 Guide has been broadened to include the wider impact of cyber incidents.
 As defined by OTA researchers, incidents include unauthorized; 1) access to a system or device and its data, 2) extraction, deletion or damage to any form of data, 3) disruption of availability and/or integrity of any business operation, and/or 4) activities causing financial or reputational harm.

-Data Protection & Privacy Day Press Release - OTA Incident Research and Release of Guide - coming soon!
+2017 OTA Incident Research and Release of Guide - Released Jan 25!

 2015 Data Privacy Day Video Highlights including fireside chat with FTC Commissioner McSweeney.
 Panel Security & Privacy Beyond Your Walls & Summary - Tim Rohrbaugh, CISO Identity Guard; Josh Aberant, Postmaster, Twitter; Chris Babel, CEO, TRUSTe and Tim Fitzgerald, VP and Chief Security Officer, Symantec.
 Includes Town Hall wrap up by Craig Spiezle, Executive Director, Online Trust Alliance.